Amaimersion/remove-files-webpack-plugin/README.md

                 // parameters for "before watch compilation" stage.
             },
             after: {
-                // parameters for "after normal or watch compilation" stage.
+                // parameters for "after normal and watch compilation" stage.
             }
         })
     ]